(18th March 2013 – 20 miles)

 Again (and not for the last time), I woke to snowflakes falling outside my bedroom window.
 And, when I stepped outside and walked down to Patterdale, I did so into a new challenge – a keen and icy north-east wind.

-The path, after leaving the village, climbs steeply across the fells on the far side of the valley on its way to Angle Tarn and, eventually, Kidsty Pike.
+The path, after leaving the village, climbs steeply across the fells on the far side of the valley on its way to Angle Tarn and, eventually, the highest point on the C2C: Kidsty Pike.
 I could see it clearly as it cut across the flanks of Place Fell up to Boredale Hause.
-But as I stood looking up at the fellside, I realized I couldn’t do it.
+But as I looked up at the fellside, I realized I couldn’t do it.
 I couldn’t possibly climb Kidsty Pike – not today.
 There were several reasons:

 the mountain tops were again hidden in cloud and visibility would be poor;